 What is the scope of the problem?

-Improving the modeling of the walkable environment / service connecting areas in European urban areas to assess the populations proximity to urban green and blue areas using publicly available data and software.
+Improving the modeling of the walkable environment / service connecting for urban green areas in European cities based on a proximity approach

+Provide solutions for easy-to-handle / understandable indicators based on publicly available data and software

+Develop an approach to combine a high resolution data with an comparative approach

 What do we know about the problem?

-Urban population is growing worldwide
+Urban population is growing worldwide, green space development?

 Living in the proximity of urban green spaces (UGS) was found to have positive effects on mental health and physical activity and to reduce mortality.